'Sister Wives' husband divorces one woman in his household, marries another

 While previously living in Utah, the family legally challenged the state's ban on consenting adults cohabiting in a marriage-like relationship when they are already legally wedded to someone else.

-Last year, a U.S. District Court judge finalised his earlier ruling that struck down that provision, in a case that the Utah attorney general's office is appealing.
+Last year, a U.S. District Court judge finalized his earlier ruling that struck down that provision, in a case that the Utah attorney general's office is appealing.

 Brown and the women he calls spouses, Meri, Christine, Janelle and Robyn, are part of the Apostolic United Brethren, a Utah-based church that follows a plural marriage doctrine.
 Last season, the program followed their move from Utah to Las Vegas.